 ‘A wonderfully surreal story that successfully mixes humour with the slightly gruesome to create an imaginative romp that carries the reader along… For confident young readers who enjoy the unusual’ – Books for Keeps, July 2015

 Kirsten Reinhardt is a German writer mostly of children\'s books who lives in Berlin.
 She studied literature, theatre and journalism.
 Fennymore and the Brumella (published in German by Carlsen as Fennymores Reise) is her first book.
-It won the Oldenburger prize for children’s literature in 2009, before it was even published and has also been translated into French.
-She\'s written another children\'s book published in German since then, but she\'s pretty busy right now looking after two small children of her own.
+It won the Oldenburger prize for children’s literature in 2009, before it was even published and has also been translated into French, Spanish and Catalan.
+She\'s written two other children\'s book published in German since then and has a picture book is coming up in autumn 2018.